Eve-Ramat/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chown --from=guillaume betty hello changes the owner of the file hello to betty only if it is owned by the user guillaume.

+telnet towel.blinkenlights.nl
+a script that will play the StarWars IV episode in the terminal.